schmettow/New_Stats/docs/Classic_linear_models.md

 With *pair matching*, potentially relevant participant traits are recorded upfront; then participants are assigned to conditions such that groups have about the same composition.
 For example, one makes sure that the age distribution is about the same and both genders are equally represented.
 When all other influencing variables are constant between groups, the lab researcher can be sure that the effect is unambiguously caused by the manipulation.
 So they say and routinely record participants age, gender and nationality.

 However, there are better alternatives: the best pair  match is the person herself.
 Experimental studies that expose the same person to several conditions are called *within-subject*.
 In the special case that all participants encounter all conditions, the variable is *complete within-subject*.
-[A special  case of within-subject design is *repeated measures*.]
-In the following chapter, we use mixed-effects models [LMM] to deal with within-subject designs, gracefully.
+In the following chapter, we use mixed-effects models \@ref(mlm) to deal with within-subject designs, gracefully.

 In design research, pair matching applies for situations where designs are compared.
 In the simple situation that a design is evaluated against a set standard (e.g. 111 seconds to rent a car), it is more important to do *population matching*.
 The sample of participants is drawn to be *representative for the target population*.
 Representativeness comes in two levels: *coverage representation* is reached when all influencing properties have occurred a few times during observation.
 So, if your target population contains several subgroups, such as age groups, experience or people with different goals, they should all be covered to some extent.
 *Proportional representation* means all user and situational properties are covered *and* they have about the same proportion in the sample as in the population.